IBM-Cloud/bluetag/README.md

 	-www
 	config.xml

-Clone this directory and run the following to deploy a native Bluetag application to your mobile device.
+Clone this directory and run the following Cordova commands to deploy a native Bluetag application to your mobile device.